 Cholesterol is essential, in the right amounts, to our body for proper functioning.
-Your liver makes all the cholesterol you need; the remainder of the cholesterol in your body, both HDL (“good”) cholesterol and LDL (“bad”) cholesterol, comes from your diet.
-As the amount of LDL (“bad”) cholesterol in your blood increases above its need so does the risk to your health.
-LDL cholesterol can join with other substances to form a thick, hard deposit on the inside of artery walls damaged by high blood pressure, which can narrow the arteries and make them less flexible – a condition known as atherosclerosis (4).
-Buildup in these arteries can further reduce blood flow to the brain and heart, increasing blood pressure and continuing the harmful cycle.
-Balancing your blood pressure and cholesterol levels within a healthy range is important to preventing brain disease.
+All the cholesterol you need is made in your liver, while the remainder of the cholesterol in your body, both HDL (“good”) cholesterol, and LDL (“bad”) cholesterol, comes from your diet.
+As the amount of LDL (“bad”) cholesterol in your blood increases above your body’s needs, so does the risk to your health.
+LDL cholesterol can join with other substances to form a thick, hard deposit on the inside of artery walls damaged by high blood pressure.
+This can narrow the arteries and make them less flexible – a condition known as atherosclerosis (4).
+The buildup in your arteries can further reduce blood flow to the brain and heart, increasing blood pressure and continuing the harmful cycle.
+Balancing your blood pressure and cholesterol levels within a healthy range is vital to promoting brain health.

 up this glucose into our blood, causing our blood sugar levels to rise.
-In response to this raised blood sugar level, our body signals the release of the hormone insulin, which helps the cells throughout the body to absorb glucose and use it for energy to move, exercise, heal and grow or to store as fat to use later (5).
+In response to this raised blood sugar level, our body releases the hormone insulin, which helps cells throughout the body absorb glucose and use it for energy to move, exercise, heal and grow, or to store as fat to use later (5).
 With the help of insulin, sugar is removed from the blood by cells and blood sugar levels can return to a healthy range.

-to reduce blood pressure, boost good cholesterol levels, improve blood flow, and lift your mood, which are all related to better brain health.
-Experts recommend engaging in exercise for at least 30 mins a day for 5 days a week (7).
-Activities to consider include walking, weightlifting, yoga, cycling, kayaking, and anything you find to be enjoyable while breaking a sweat.
+to reduce blood pressure, boost good cholesterol levels, improve blood flow, and lift your mood, all of which contribute to better brain health.
+Experts recommend engaging in exercise for at least 30 minutes a day for five days a week (7).
+Activities to consider include walking, weightlifting, yoga, cycling, kayaking, or anything you find enjoyable while breaking a sweat.
 Not sure what workout routine is best for your lifestyle?
 Check out this post by Lifesum.

 All of the content and media on Lifesum is created and published for information purposes only.
 It is not intended to be used as a substitute for medical advice or treatment.
 Users should always consult with a doctor or other health care professional for medical advice.